-Compiler-Fixed
+Category Compiler-Fixed

-Using POPM instruction on Status register may result in device hang up
+Function Using POPM instruction on Status register may result in device hang up hang up.

-When an active interrupt service request is pending and the POPM instruction is used to set the Status Register (SR) and initiate entry into a low power mode, the device may hang up.
+DescriptionWhen an active interrupt service request is pending and the POPM instruction is used to set the Status Register (SR) and initiate entry into a low power mode, the device may

-None.
+Workaround None.
 It is recommended not to use POPM instruction on the Status Register.